thebestwp/thebestwordpress/content/posts/security.md

 Key to understanding the value proposition of Wordpress is considering how important security really is to your website.

-## Common Types of Attacks and Simple Solutions
+## Common Threats and Simple Solutions

 ### DoS
 Denial of service (DoS) occurs when your server has been asked to do more work than it is capable of.